Morey Amsterdam: Television

 Amsterdam had a program on CBS that ended in early 1949.

 In 1950, he briefly hosted the comedy-variety show Broadway Open House, TV's first late-night entertainment show, on NBC.
 One of the pioneering TV creations of NBC president Pat Weaver, it demonstrated the potential for late-night programming and led to the later development of The Tonight Show.

 In February 1952, Amsterdam made his dramatic TV debut on an episode of the DuMont Television Network series Not for Publication.
-Also in 1952, he was host of Breakfast With Music, a 9 a.m.
-Monday-Friday program on WNBT-TV in New York City.
+Also in 1952, he was host of Breakfast With Music, a 9:00 am, Monday-Friday program on WNBT-TV in New York City.